Full-color three-loop three-point form factors in N=4 SYM: Introduction

-The form factors after integration are also expected to have interesting structures.
-For example, starting from three loops, IR divergences contain contributions beyond the dipole form \cite{Almelid:2015jia}, which should be observed in our three-point form factors as well.
-For these purposes, we also compute the three-loop integrals using the numerical approach based on sector decomposition strategy \cite{Binoth:2000ps} with pubic programs FIESTA \cite{Smirnov:2015mct} and pySecDec \cite{Borowka:2017idc}.
+The form factors after integration are also expected to possess interesting structures.
+Starting from three loops, infrared (IR) divergences receive contributions beyond the dipole form \cite{Almelid:2015jia}, which should be observed in our three-point form factors as well.
+To study these structures, we also compute the three-loop integrals using the numerical approach based on sector decomposition strategy \cite{Binoth:2000ps} with pubic programs FIESTA \cite{Smirnov:2015mct} and pySecDec \cite{Borowka:2017idc}.
 To tackle the complicated three-loop non-planar integrals, an improved representation based on the $d\log$-form integrals is also employed \cite{Arkani-Hamed:2014via, Bern:2014kca}.
-Such $d\log$ integrals have simple pole structures and empirical observations show that they are much more efficient for numerical evaluations.
+Such $d\log$ integrals have simple pole structures and empirical observations show that it is much more efficient to evaluate them numerically than ordinary Feynman integrals.
+A similar observation was also made for the four-loop Sudakov form factor in \cite{Boels:2017ftb}.
 We obtain the numerical results of full-color form factors for both $\operatorname{tr}(\phi^2)$ and $\operatorname{tr}(\phi^3)$ operators up to the $O(\epsilon^0)$ order at a special phase space point.
 Our three-loop results consistently reproduce the IR structure with non-dipole corrections \cite{Almelid:2015jia} and also verify the planar remainder of the operator $\operatorname{tr}(\phi^2)$ obtained from the bootstrap method \cite{Dixon:2020bbt}.